mattkgross/Striver/README.md

 # Setup

 ## Running
 This is built with python3.
 No guarantees it'll work on python2.
+Be sure to run things from the parent directory of the repository.

 ```
-python3 main.py
+python3 src/main.py
 ```

 ## Secrets